apache/trafficcontrol/docs/source/api/origins.rst

 Request Structure
 -----------------
-:cachegroupId:      An optional, integral, unique identifier that identifies a :term:`Cache Group` to which the new origin shall belong
+:cachegroupId:      An optional, integral, unique identifier that identifies a :term:`Cache Group` to which the new :term:`origin` shall belong
-:coordinateID:      An optional, integral, unique identifier of a coordinate pair that shall define the origin's geographic location
+:coordinateID:      An optional, integral, unique identifier of a coordinate pair that shall define the :term:`origin`'s geographic location
-:deliveryServiceId: The integral, unique identifier of the Delivery Service to which the new origin shall belong
+:deliveryServiceId: The integral, unique identifier of the :term:`Delivery Service` to which the new :term:`origin` shall belong
-:fqdn:              The Fully Qualified Domain Name (FQDN) of the origin
+:fqdn:              The :abbr:`FQDN (Fully Qualified Domain Name)` of the :term:`origin`
-:ip6Address:        An optional string containing the IPv6 address of the origin
+:ip6Address:        An optional string containing the IPv6 address of the :term:`origin`
-:ipAddress:         An optional string containing the IPv4 address of the origin
+:ipAddress:         An optional string containing the IPv4 address of the :term:`origin`
-:isPrimary:         An optional boolean which, if ``true`` will set this origin as the 'primary' origin served by the Delivery Service identified by ``deliveryServiceID``
+:isPrimary:         An optional boolean which, if ``true`` will set this :term:`origin` as the 'primary' :term:`origin` served by the :term:`Delivery Service` identified by ``deliveryServiceID``

 	.. note:: Though not specifying this field in this request will leave it as ``null`` in the output, Traffic Ops will silently coerce that to its default value: ``false``.

-:name:      A human-friendly name of the Origin
+:name:      A human-friendly name of the :term:`Origin`
-:port:      An optional port number on which the origin listens for incoming TCP connections
+:port:      An optional port number on which the :term:`origin` listens for incoming TCP connections
-:profileId: An optional, integral, unique identifier for a profile that the new origin shall use
+:profileId: An optional, integral, unique identifier for a :term:`Profile` that the new :term:`origin` shall use
 :protocol:  The protocol used by the origin - must be one of 'http' or 'https'
-:tenantId:  An optional\ [1]_, integral, unique identifier for the tenant which shall own the new origin
+:tenantId:  An optional\ [1]_, integral, unique identifier for the :term:`Tenant` which shall own the new :term:`origin`

 .. code-block:: http
 	:caption: Request Example